Oral vs Injectable — How Delivery Works

 Quick read · 5 min

 The Wegovy pill (semaglutide 25mg, once daily) was FDA approved December 22, 2025, and launched in the US in January 2026.
-It produces similar weight loss to the injection (~16.6% with full adherence in the OASIS 4 trial) at dramatically lower cost (~$149/month vs ~$1,350/month).
+In clinical trials, participants lost an average of ~16.6% body weight with full adherence, at dramatically lower cost (~$149/month vs ~$1,350/month).

-Why oral GLP-1s are challenging
+See semaglutide page for full details →Why oral GLP-1s are challenging

 GLP-1 drugs like semaglutide and liraglutide are peptides — chains of amino acids, essentially small proteins.
 The digestive system is designed to break down proteins.
 When you swallow a peptide: